RitzySixx/RitzyScanner/README.md

    - Retrieves service PIDs and associates files found in memory with their source service.

 4. **Registry Checks**
-   - Reads and parses important Windows registry entries (currently for FiveM / GTAV checks).
+   - Reads and parses important Windows registry entries for execution proof and file paths / existance of files
-   - Detects:
-     - Meta files in AI folders
-     - D3D10.dll in plugins
-     - Custom x64a.rpf files (e.g., Bigger Hitboxes mods)

 5. **FiveM / GTAV Checks**
-   - Basic checks for game modifications and cheat artifacts in memory, services, and registry.
+   - Basic FiveM checks that look for Meta files in AI folder, D3D10.dll in plugins, Bigger Hitboxes x64a.rpf file in GTAV directory.

 6. **File Verification & Security**
    - Checks digital signatures of all files discovered.